 wall mounting rod holders for drapery |

-I already customized and hand stitch the top to fit the tension rod and didn't want to BUY another pole.
-I went back to the store and bought wall mounting rod holders and now my drapes hang safely.
+I had already customized and hand-stitched the top to fit the tension rod and didn't want to buy another pole.
+I went back to the store and bought wall-mounted rod holders, and now my drapes hang safely.

-My handmade FOLK ART Pillow sits near the main door and has a turquoise color that continues through the drapery fabric that I like very much.
-These perfect wood beads not only look great but also keeps the drapes from blowing around when the doors are opened.
+My handmade folk art pillow sits near the main door and features a turquoise color that continues through the drapery fabric, which I like very much.
+These perfect wood beads not only look great but also keep the drapes from blowing around when the doors are opened.

 SHELF DRAPES:

-Another sister had this batik fabric given to her by a woman who had it gift wrapped around a present.
+Another sister had this batik fabric given to her by a woman who had it gift-wrapped around a present.
 Neither sews and wanted someone to appreciate this gorgeous black & white iris-themed batik fabric.
-My sister said I came to mind so she sent it to me!
-I looked at this crisp cotton and thought HHHMMM perfect for shelf drapes!
+My sister said I came to mind, so she sent it to me!
+I looked at this crisp cotton and thought, 'Hmm, perfect for shelf drapes!'

 ![]() |